Azure/azure-sdk-for-js/sdk/keyvault/keyvault-keys/migration-guide-template.md

 console.log(operationResult.result);
 ```

 Now in `@azure/keyvault-keys` you can perform these cryptographic operations by using a `CryptographyClient`.
 The key used to create the client will be used for these operations.
-Cryptographic operations are now performed locally by the client when it's initialized with the necessary key material or is able to get that material from Key Vault, and are only performed by the Key Vault service when required key material is unavailable.
+Some of the Cryptographic operations are now performed locally by the client when it's initialized with the necessary key material or is able to get that material from Key Vault.

 ```ts
 const keyVaultKey = await client.getKey("MyKey");